wallarm/product-documentation/docs/4.0/user-guides/triggers/trigger-examples.md

     To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).

-## Blacklist IP if 4 or more attack vectors are detected in 1 hour
+## Denylist IP if 4 or more malicious payloads are detected in 1 hour

-If 4 or more different attack vectors are sent to the protected resource from one IP address, this IP address will be blacklisted for 1 hour.
+If 4 or more different [malicious payloads](../../glossary-en.md#malicious-payload) are sent to the protected resource from one IP address, this IP address will be denylisted for 1 hour.

 ![!Default trigger](../../images/user-guides/triggers/trigger-example-default.png)